Linglestown, Pennsylvania: Koons Park

 Koons Park is a popular park for children during the summer.
 It features three basketball courts, two volleyball courts, four tennis courts, three softball fields, three baseball diamonds, a football field and three pavilions, a concession stand and a playground.
-The pavilions provide several amenities, including charcoal grills, seating ranging from 64-112 people, electricity, water fountains, and are within close range of restrooms.
+The pavilions provide several amenities, including charcoal grills, seating ranging from 64 to 112 people, electricity, water fountains, and are within close range of restrooms.
 In addition, Koons has restrooms and paved parking.
 It also has a pool which requires a membership to enter.
 It is a 33 acre park in the heart of Linglestown.

 During the summer, Koons features a July 4 fireworks display.
 This is sponsored by the Linglestown Fire Company and has been for the last decade.
 This usually takes place on a weekend around the holiday.
 This event attracts well over 2,000 people to the park.

 Infrastructure

 Emergency services

+Fire protection and emergency services in Linglestown are provided through the Lower Paxton Township Bureau of Fire, which coordinates multiple fire companies serving the township.
+The bureau oversees fire suppression, rescue services, and emergency response operations within Lower Paxton Township.

-The Linglestown Fire Company originated in Linglestown, Pennsylvania in the year 1934.
-The company concentrates on serving the northern portion of Lower Paxton Township.
-The company is an advanced fleet and is run entirely by volunteers.
+The Linglestown Fire Company, established in 1934, serves the northern portion of the township, including Linglestown.
+The company operates a modern fleet and is staffed by a combination of volunteer and career personnel.